-On his return to South Africa, Cronin taught at University of Cape Town and with David, Sue Rabkin, secretly disseminated SACP and ANC publications.
+On his return to South Africa, Cronin taught at the University of Cape Town and with David, and Sue Rabkin, secretly disseminated SACP and ANC publications.
 In March 1977 a brief public outcry followed the government's refusal to allow him to attend his wife's funeral.
-During his imprisonment he wrote a book of poems, Inside, which was published after his release.
-He become the Western Cape education officer and editor of its national journal, Isizwe.
+During his imprisonment, he wrote a book of poems, Inside, which was published after his release.
+He became the Western Cape education officer and editor of its national journal, Isizwe.
 During the state of emergency declared in June 1986 he went into hiding, then in late 1987 secretly left South Africa, moving between London and Lusaka where he worked for the ANC and SACP.
-He was elected to the SACP Central Committee at the party's in 1989 Havana conference and he also helped draft policy documents for the ANC's committee dealings internal political units.
+He was elected to the SACP Central Committee at the party's 1989 Havana conference and he also helped draft policy documents for the ANC's committee dealing with internal political units.

 Gail M. Gerhart, Teresa Barnes, Antony Bugg-Levine, Thomas Karis, Nimrod Mkele .From Protest to Challenge 4-Political Profiles (1882-1990) http://www.jacana.co.za/component/virtuemart/?keyword=from+protest+to+ch... (last accessed 25 October 2018)

 - Jeremy Cronin, Deputy Minister for Transport, South Africa, Innovations for Successful Societies, Princeton University